rbrooks/say-so-backend-nest/README.md

-# NestJS Microservoice: Skeletal blogging platform
+# SaySo Backend: NestJS

-Hobby project to learn the Nest Node.js framework and TypeORM.
+Hobby project to learn the NestJS Node.js framework and TypeORM.

 ## Installation